davidcsisk/splunk_lookup_uploader/README.md

 ```

 ## How It Works
-SPL can be used to create a Splunk lookup from scratch, so this python script constructs that SPL and submits it.
-Here are examples that show the approach it's taking:
+An SPL search can be used to create a Splunk lookup from scratch, so this python script constructs that SPL using data from a CSV file, and then submits the SPL search to Splunk.
+Here are examples that show the approach it's using:

 First example:
 ```bash